textcreationpartnership/A03797/README.md

 ##Content Summary##

 #####Front#####
-CERTAINE GREEVANCES, VVELL VVORTHY THE SERIOVS CONSIDERATION OF THE RIGHT HONORABLE AND HIGH COVRT O

 #####Body#####

 1. A DIALOGVE OR CONFERENCE, BETWEENE A COVNTREY Gentleman, and a Minister of Gods word, about the Booke of Common Prayer.